hashicorp/terraform-provider-azurerm/website/docs/r/disk_export.html.markdown

 * `managed_disk_id` - (Required) The ID of an existing Managed Disk which should be exported.
 Changing this forces a new resource to be created.

 * `duration_in_seconds` - (Required) The duration for which the export should be allowed.
-Should be greater than 30 seconds.
+Should be between 30 & 4294967295 seconds.

-* `access` - (Optional) The level of access required on the disk.
+* `access_level` - (Required) The level of access required on the disk.
 Supported are Read, Write.
-Defaults to Read.

 Refer to the [SAS creation reference from Azure](https://docs.microsoft.com/en-us/rest/api/compute/disks/grant-access) for additional details on the fields above.